dejesusroy/CSCI3308-Holo/TESTING.md

 User can answer all questions and enter submit and the poll results will be collected.

 **Actual result**
 User is navigated to poll.
-Questions are displayed and user is able to type answers to questions
+Questions are displayed and user is able to type answers to questions.
+However, "My Statistics" button does nothing.

 **Status (Pass/Fail)**
-Pass
+Fail

 **Notes**
 Assume results are not being stored.
 When you go to “My Statistics” nothing happens.